PleumA/PleumA.github.io/logic_report.md

 - **Cascade Bypassing Constraints**: Previously, Cascade Level 4 inadvertently dropped the hard `offToday` tracking restriction.
 This was patched so that even under extreme shortages, the solver will never assign a doctor to a day they requested off.
 - **Reference-Based Date Comparison**: Single-day custom date ranges incorrectly passed validation due to strict object reference comparisons (`sd !== ed`).
 The validation logic was refactored to correctly compare the underlying time values (`sd.getTime() >= ed.getTime()`).
 - **XSS in Calendar Component**: Drag-and-drop HTML attributes in `renderCalendarView` previously received raw, unescaped doctor names.
 The architecture was permanently shifted to pass safe array integer indices rather than string literals, eliminating the XSS vector.
+- **Continuous Date Increments Across Spanning Months**: Custom date ranges crossing month boundaries generated continuous day index numbers (e.g., "32 Sat") on the Calendar and Person views instead of resetting.
+Day labels now correctly reset at month boundaries to show actual dates.
+- **Swallowed Validation Fail-Safe Messages**: Synchronous UI config validation errors (like quota mismatches) were logged to console but swallowed in the UI under a generic fallback message.
+The actual validation messages are now fully propagated to the UI toast.
+- **Test Harness Decoupling**: Fixed the `quotaSinglePool` test file regexes which were using rigid replacements, resolving mock evaluation failures.

 ### Remaining Logic Anomalies (Known Bugs)
 - **Type mismatch for `offMap`**: The manual override verification (`explainSlotFailure` and `updateDayNote`) mistakenly interacts with `offMap` / `offToday` dynamically, sometimes resulting in a `TypeError: offMap.has is not a function` when evaluating override validity.